danchoi/vmail/README.markdown

     # prints the text content of all the messages in the message list to messages.txt
     vmail print messages.txt < message-list.txt

+Non-interactive mode assumes that `.vmailrc` contains your Gmail password.

 ## Getting help